This post may contain affiliate links. It was last updated on

 Instead, put several cloves of garlic into warm water or homemade broth and boil for one minute.
 Let sit for about 5 minutes and then have at least half cup of the garlic tea.

-4. Tummy Massage
+4. Tummy Massage/Yoga

-Tummy massage can really help to relieve gas and sometimes stimulate a bowel movement.
+Movement, such as tummy massages and yoga, can really help to relieve gas and sometimes stimulate a bowel movement.
 This can be especially helpful if the pain is due to constipation.

 The best way to perform a tummy massage is with the afflicted person laying down on their left side.
 Use both hands to gently palpate the stomach and take turns rubbing small areas in semicircles.
 If you hear any bubbles, that’s a good indication that there’s trapped gas, focus on those areas!